vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--kv`

-Authentication of the virtual container host with auto-generated TLS certificates that are not signed by a CA, with no client-side verification.
+Authentication of the VCH with auto-generated TLS certificates that are not signed by a CA, with no client-side verification.
 The `vic-machine create` command still generates certificates, but these are untrusted, self-signed certificates.

-If you configure the virtual container host for untrusted TLS certificate authentication, clients are not verified.
+If you configure the VCH for untrusted TLS certificate authentication, clients are not verified.
 Consequently, container developers do not require copies of the certificate and key files.

-When you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the virtual container host.
+When you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the VCH.

-- Creates a folder with the same name as the virtual container host in the location in which you run `vic-machine create`.
+- Creates a folder with the same name as the VCH in the location in which you run `vic-machine create`.
 - Creates an environment file named <code><i>vch_name</i>.env</code>, that contains the `DOCKER_HOST=vch_address` environment variable, that you can provide to container developers to use to set up their Docker client environment.

 If you use untrusted certificates, container developers run Docker commands with the `--tls` option.
 The `--no-tlsverify` option takes no arguments.